muhammadrivaldy/all-about-tech/design_pattern.md

   ![](https://refactoring.guru/images/patterns/diagrams/factory-method/structure.png)

   The factory method declared the interface, and then the interface will be represented by the child classes.
-So, with this pattern, we can create an object with two or more different behavior with the same function.
+So, with this pattern, we can create an object with one, two, or more different child class with a similar behavior.

+  *PS*: When do you use this pattern?
+You can use this pattern if you have several resources and you wanna get a similar result.

 * #### Abstract Factory

 * #### Builder